About Christina Sadler

 Christina Sadler holds a first-class degree in Fine Art from the University of Wales.
 Before dedicating herself full-time to her art practice, she built a rich career in the arts, working as a program manager, education officer, and in various roles within arts and health.

-Christina's work extends beyond traditional gallery spaces; she is passionate about the power of art and actively engages in outreach programs, providing artistic opportunities for individuals using art for well-being, such as children unable to attend school.
+Her work extends beyond traditional gallery spaces; she is passionate about the power of art and actively engages in outreach programs, providing artistic opportunities for individuals using art for well-being, such as children unable to attend school.
 In 2024, she created an immersive installation for the National Gallery Road Trip, transforming an empty shop into a living painting inspired by the collection.

 Her commitment to meaningful impact is evident in her projects aimed at improving NHS spaces, where her paintings have been transformed into wall vinyls for mental health areas in hospitals.
 Additionally, Christina teaches abstract painting workshops throughout the county, sharing her passion for creativity with others.